bazelbuild/bazel-gazelle/Design.rst

 github.com/bazelbuild/rules_go
   Used to build and test Gazelle through Bazel.
-Gazelle can aslo be built on its own with the Go SDK. github.com/pelletier/go-toml
+Gazelle can aslo be built on its own with the Go SDK. golang.org/x/tools/vcs
-  Used to import dependencies from dep Gopkg.lock files. golang.org/x/tools/vcs
   Used during dependency resolution to determine the repository prefix for a given import path.
 This uses the network.